filecoin-project/specs/mining.md

 After that, they need to make deals with clients and begin filling up sectors with data.
 For more information on making deals, see the section on [deal flow](storage-market.md#deal-flow)

 When they have a full sector, they should seal it.
+This is done by invoking [`PoRep.Seal`](proofs.md#seal) on the sector.

 #### Step 1: Commit